-Following Edward Snowden's revelations, privacy and anonymity technologies have been increasingly often in the news, with a growing number of users becoming aware - loosely speaking - of privacy and encryption notions [18].
-Service providers have rolled out, or announced they will, more privacy-enhancing tools, e.g., support for end-to-end encryption [17] and HTTPS by default [35].
+Following Edward Snowden's revelations, privacy and anonymity technologies have been increasingly often in the news, with a growing number of users becoming aware - loosely speaking - of privacy and encryption notions [24].
+Service providers have rolled out, or announced they will, more privacy-enhancing tools, e.g., support for end-to-end encryption [23] and HTTPS by default [41].
 At the same time, a number of smartphone apps and mobile social networks have entered the market, promising to offer features like anonymity, ephemerality, and/or end-to-end encryption (E2EE).
-While it is not that uncommon to stumble upon claims like "military-grade encryption" or "NSA-proof" [5] in the description of these apps, little work thus far has actually analyzed the guarantees they provide.
+While it is not that uncommon to stumble upon claims like "military-grade encryption" or "NSAproof" [16] in the description of these apps, little work thus far has actually analyzed the guarantees they provide.

 This motivates the need for a systematic study of a careful selection of such apps.
-To this end, we compile a list of 18 apps that either offer E2EE, anonymity, ephemerality, or a combination of any two, focusing on 8 popular ones (Confide, Frankly Chat, Secret, Snapchat, Telegram, Whisper, Wickr, and Yik Yak).
+To this end, we compile a list of 18 apps that offer E2EE, anonymity and/or ephemerality, focusing on 8 popular ones (Confide, Frankly Chat, Secret, Snapchat, Telegram, Whisper, Wickr, and Yik Yak).
 We review their functionalities and perform an empirical evaluation, based on static and dynamic analysis, aimed to compare the claims of the selected apps against results of our analysis.